francistor/yaas/doc/SampleHandlers/FixedBroadbandHandler.md

 Config variables may be set globally, per realm or per radius clients, each one overriding the previous one.

+## Authentication

-## Provision Type
+### Provision Type

-Defined in config variable "provisionType", with values
+Defined in config variable `provisionType`, with values
-* "database".
+* `database`.
 User is looked for in database, using NAS-Port and NAS-IP-Address
-* "file".
+* `file`.
 User is looked for in file, using User-Name
-* "none".
+* `none`.
 Do not look for the user.
 Mainly for testing

 The look up returns
 * legacyClientId